AIS-Bonn/vp-suite/README.md

 _Note: this is the easiest way to run all tests [without import hassles](https://docs.pytest.org/en/latest/explanation/pythonpath.html#invoking-pytest-versus-python-m-pytest).
 Omit the `runslow` argument to speed up testing by removing the tests for the complete training/testing procedure._

+### Acknowledgements

+Project structure is inspired by [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch).

+All other sources are acknowledged in the documentation of the respective point of usage (to the best of our knowledge).

 ### Citing

 If you use this package/repository for your academic work, please consider citing it as follows: